Chronicity and the Lateral Ankle Sprain

 Synovitis and joints

 The other part of the ankle of note is the sinus tarsi or tunnel that exists between the talus and calcaneus.
-Within the ST the interosseous talo-calcaneal ligament exists.
-Sinus tarsi syndrome can arise with chronic pain related to injury although can arise through other causes including arthritides.
-But by far trauma plays the most common reason in ST syndrome.
+Within the ST, the interosseous talo-calcaneal ligament exists.
+Sinus tarsi syndrome can arise with chronic pain related to injury, although it can arise through other causes, including arthritides.
+But by far, trauma plays the most common reason in ST syndrome.

 Old fractures

-Fractures around the inferior articulation of the tibia-fibular includes syndesmotic strain between these ligaments associated with or without healed fractures.
+Fractures around the inferior articulation of the tibia-fibular include syndesmotic strain between these ligaments associated with or without healed fractures.
 Closed fractures that have healed and have not been treated over time may be revealed.
-Chips and avulsions are more likely to cause problems because soft tissue tears the periosteal fibres and attachments (Sharpey’s fibres) are destroyed.
-Equally the bone anchorage itself may give cause loose bodies to arise.
+Chips and avulsions are more likely to cause problems because soft tissue tears, the periosteal fibres, and attachments (Sharpey’s fibres) are destroyed.
+Equally, the bone anchorage itself may cause loose bodies to arise.
 Pain at the site is enhanced when continuous traction persists and non-osseous healing.
-The fibula chip fracture is easily missed and not always picked up early on x-ray.
-This is probably because of poor or low calcium salts in the tissue which absorb radiation.
+The fibula chip fracture is easily missed and not always picked up early on an x-ray.
+This is probably because of poor or low calcium salts in the tissue, which absorb radiation.
 Loose bodies in the lateral gutter or lateral trochlear surface add to the pain in ankles.
-Limited movement is certainly one indicator with pain.
-Cartilage softening and sub-chondral cysts form adding to inflammation and pain.
+Limited movement is certainly one indicator of pain.
+Cartilage softening and sub-chondral cysts form, adding to inflammation and pain.

 Two other bones that experience side effects from sprains include the base and tuberosity of the fifth metatarsal.
-The Jones’ fracture is different from an avulsion fracture and is chronic and heals poorly due to a poor blood supply and constant traction from peroneus brevis and lesser extent peroneus tertius.
+The Jones’ fracture is different from an avulsion fracture and is chronic and heals poorly due to a poor blood supply and constant traction from peroneus brevis and, to a lesser extent, peroneus tertius.
 The other bone is the cuboid.
 Fractures, subluxation and synovitis between the base of the 4/5th metatarsals and cuboid can arise.
-Cuboid fractures may be more common in athletic sports than the regular less active population but walkers and anyone able to turn the ankle over is at risk.
-A small study by Jennings & Davies (2005) carries case histories for 7 patients aged between 15-36.
-Age however is no barrier to injury.
+Cuboid fractures may be more common in athletic sports than in the regular, less active population, but walkers and anyone able to turn the ankle over are at risk.
+A small study by Jennings & Davies (2005) carries case histories for seven patients aged between 15-36.
+Age, however, is no barrier to injury.
 The wary clinician should look to the obvious and then seek the hidden.

 NEUROLOGICAL

-Locating pain is not always easy in the ankle.
-Pain is often ‘referred’ and there are cases where a Morton’s Neuroma for example travels up to the ankle or shoots from ankle to toe.
-In this case examination of the key nerve routes will become important.
-These are shown by red arrows.
-On the LEFT side of the figure you can see the superficial peroneal nerve.
+Locating pain in the ankle is not always easy.
+Pain is often ‘referred’, and there are cases where a Morton’s Neuroma, for example, travels up to the ankle or shoots from ankle to toe.
+In this case, an examination of the key nerve routes will be important.
+Red arrows show these.
+On the LEFT side of the figure, you can see the superficial peroneal nerve.
 On the RIGHT side the sural nerve can be viewed running behind the lateral fibula malleolus.

 Tinel’s sign can identify the presence of nerve damage: chronic problems related to scar tissue contrasts with acute problems which are less track bound by scar tethering.

 The sural nerve is a separate long nerve running behind the fibula and down the lateral foot.
 This should be percussed to rule out a positive Tinel’s sign.
 Neuromata affecting nerves can arise from injury because the sheath is involved with scar repair.
-More antero-laterally we see the lateral branch of the superficial peroneal nerve which runs close to the area where injury can arise.
-The ankle is also supplied by deep branches of the peroneal and tibial nerve.
-Pain associated with scar tissue from old haematomas can arise superficially and deep to the joint.
-Nitz et al (1985) reported on nerve injuries associated with sprains in 66 patients and compared grade II and III sprains.
-The peroneal nerve was injured more frequently than tibial nerve for grade II sprains but increased for grade III sprains.
+More antero-laterally, we see the lateral branch of the superficial peroneal nerve, which runs close to the area where injury can arise.
+Deep branches of the peroneal and tibial nerves also supply the ankle.
+Pain associated with scar tissue from old haematomas can arise superficially and deep into the joint.
+Nitz et al (1985) reported on nerve injuries related to sprains in 66 patients and compared grade II and III sprains.
+The peroneal nerve was injured more frequently than the tibial nerve for grade II sprains but increased for grade III sprains.
 Tibial and peroneal damage must be included in the assessment as a cause of ankle instability.
 Return to walking was delayed for 5 weeks.
 This is a form of referred trauma causing the ankle weakness secondary the nerve lesion.
-The likely cause of injuries relates to nerve traction or a haematoma in the epineural sheath but can arise higher up the leg “at the bifurcation of the sciatic nerve into peroneal and posterior tibial branches.
+The likely cause of injuries relates to nerve traction or a haematoma in the epineural sheath.
+Still, it can arise higher up the leg “at the bifurcation of the sciatic nerve into peroneal and posterior tibial branches.
 This report indicates that a consistently high percentage of patients with Grade III ankle sprains sustain a significant injury to both motor nerves in the leg and that rehabilitation time is markedly prolonged.”

 Conclusion

-The ankle is a large joint complex associated with larger and small gliding movements between leg and foot.
+The ankle is a large joint complex associated with larger and smaller gliding movements between the leg and foot.
 The midfoot is just as likely associated with an ankle sprain as would be local ligaments.
-While acute sprains many settle without the need for intervention or long standing aid this is not the case for acute problems that become chronic due to improper recovery.
-Podiatrists alongside physiotherapists and chiropractors are first line advocates to help patients avoid long standing problems.
+While acute sprains may settle without the need for intervention or long-standing aid, this is not the case for acute problems that become chronic due to improper recovery.
+Podiatrists, alongside physiotherapists and chiropractors, are first-line advocates to help patients avoid long-standing problems.
 The need for surgery should always be a last resort because this approach is not always successful.
-In part the reason for poor success is due to the range of pathology that arises outside simple ligament strain and its lack of understand by the patient and the inexperienced clinician.
+In part, the reason for poor success is due to the range of pathology that arises outside simple ligament strain and its lack of understanding by the patient and the inexperienced clinician.

 Timeline factor

-The decisions made to promote conservative care should be tempered by the the length of time an injury has been sustained versus the ongoing symptoms – this is the timeline factor.
+The decisions made to promote conservative care should be tempered by the length of time an injury has been sustained versus the ongoing symptoms – this is the timeline factor.
 Returning symptoms due to a second injury should be treated more aggressively than the first.
-Diagnostic techniques such as x-rays in the first instance are important for chronic problems.
-Ultrasound, MRI and CT scans offering valuable insight and clarity because x-rays are not entirely reliable.
-The use of imaging is outside the remit of this article as is much of the treatment, but many links will take the reader to different options.
+Diagnostic techniques such as X-rays are important for chronic problems.
+Ultrasound, MRI, and CT scans offer valuable insight and clarity because X-rays are not entirely reliable.
+The use of imaging is outside the remit of this article, as is much of the treatment, but many links will take the reader to different options.
 Sobel (1992) provides a useful table covering the key headings associated with differential diagnosis.

-Highlighted blue text will take you directly to references within the body of this article and have not been replicated.
+The highlighted blue text will take you directly to references within the body of this article that have not been replicated.
 Further reading is provided based on scientific articles that cover some aspects not covered within the talk.
-The volume of material on ankle sprains better known as ankle instability is extensive.
+The volume of material on ankle sprains, better known as ankle instability, is extensive.
 The papers below represent scientific studies of interest to MSK podiatrists and physiotherapists.

 Further reading

-Published by Busypencilcase Reflective Communications for the Northern Ireland Branch of the College of Podiatry for a Webinar 9th March 2021
+Published by Busypencilcase Reflective Communications for the Northern Ireland Branch of the College of Podiatry for a Webinar 9th March 2021.
+Modified January 2025.

 Recent Comments